ebignumber/python-words/docs/README.md

 Once you run the wordfinder.py file you will be greeted with this screen:

-    Do you want to play a custom level or select a numbered lever?
+    1: Sample
-    c.
-Custom Level
+    2: Custom
-    s.
-Sample Level
+    Select a series you want to play:

-Type s, to play sample puzzles, and c if you want to play custom puzzles.
-After that, type a number or the name of the puzzle to play it.
+you may not see the Custom option when you first use it, since this option only appears when you make a puzzle in that directory.

-Next, you will see a screen like this:
+Next, you enter the puzzle number you want to play.
+This will lead you to a screen like this one:

        #
        #